Salvia hispanica: Diseases and crop management

 Currently, no major pests or diseases affect chia production.
 Essential oils in chia leaves have repellent properties against insects, making it suitable for organic cultivation.
 Virus infections, however, possibly transmitted by white flies, may occur.
 Weeds may present a problem in the early development of the chia crop until its canopy closes, but because chia is sensitive to most commonly used herbicides, mechanical weed control is preferred.

-Decorative and novelty uses
+Other uses

 During the 1980s in the United States, the first substantial wave of chia seed sales was tied to Chia Pets.
 These "pets" come in the form of clay figures that serve as a base for a sticky paste of chia seeds; the figures then are watered and the seeds sprout into a form suggesting a fur covering for the figure.
 About 500,000 Chia Pets a year are sold in the US as novelties or house plants.